-With 13 beautifully manicured gardens, visitors both young and old will enjoy the sights and sounds of abundant wildlife.
+With 13 beautifully manicured gardens, the NJ Bontanical Garden is full of the sights and sounds of abundant wildlife.
 Stop in at the Carriage House Visitor Center for a checklist of birds and other local inhabitants to spot.
 Try making your own scavenger hunt to occupy younger children; think targets like a statue, a bench, crab apple trees, squirrels, or the planet Jupiter.
 On Sundays through October, take older children on free, guided tours, which meet at 2 p.m. at the Carriage House Visitor Center.
+And don't miss the Harvest Fest in mid-October.
 Admission to the park is free, and so is parking in non-summer months.
-But leave the picnic basket at home, since picnicking is prohibited.
+But leave the picnic basket at home, as picnicking is prohibited.

 Hunt the ghosts of Asbury Park boardwalk.
 Photo by FriedmanPhotography via Flickr.

 Ghost hunts are abundant in the Garden State.
 Try Princeton Ghost Tours, which guides visitors to sites where unexplained apparitions have appeared, and actually lets groups hunt down their own spooks with provided EMF meters, dowsing rods, and night-vision tools.
-South Jerseyans will get chills over Asbury Park’s Ghosts and Legends Downtown Tour, the Ghosts of the Boardwalks tour, and the Ghost Tour of Ocean City, as groups visit ghastly sites and learn some local history along the way.
-Some tours are not for the faint of heart, so talk to the tour guides to discuss the age appropriateness of theirs.
+Jersey kids 11 and older will get chills over Asbury Park’s Ghosts and Legends Downtown Tour, the Ghosts of the Boardwalks tour, and the Ghost Tour of Ocean City, as groups visit ghastly sites and learn some local history along the way.
+Some tours are not for the faint of heart, so talk to the tour guides to discuss the age-appropriateness of theirs.

-4. Pick your own.
 For many families, autumn isn’t complete without a pick-your-own apple trip and a stop at a pumpkin patch.
 And for the full fall-fun experience, you should check out the corn mazes, hayrides and harvest festivals that take place throughout the state.

 In this soccer-golf combination sport, players kick #5 soccer balls through a golf course, hoping to land their balls in a hole with the fewest number of kicks.
-The Monmouth County Park System has a nine-hole course at Bel-Aire Golf Course (Wall) and an 18-hole course at Pine Brook Golf Course (Manalapan), with discounts for players younger than 13.
+The Monmouth County Park System has a nine-hole course at Bel-Aire Golf Course and an 18-hole course at Pine Brook Golf Course, with discounts for players under 13.

 Kids of all ages can experience the joy of saddling up and trotting down a trail.
-And parents or guardians of little ones can rent a small horse or pony ($11–$14, depending on county residency) and lead their child around the pony ring.
+Parents or guardians of little ones can rent a small horse or pony for under $15 and lead their child around the pony ring.
 Or, try the “Pony Pals” program, which includes a pony story, ride and activity, held on various days through December.
-The 30-minute program for ages 2-4 costs $5 per parent/child pair, while the 60-minute program for ages 5-7 costs $10 per parent/child pair.
-Discounts are offered for siblings, and programs for older kids are available.
-Call for scheduling information.
+The 30-minute program for toddlers is $5 and the 60-minute program for kids up to 7 is $10.
+Check website for details.

 Up your pumpkin-picking game this year by taking a steam train to the pumpkin patch.
 Photo courtesy of Delaware River Railroad.

-Head over to the Bergen County Zoo (Paramus) October 21-22 for a day of trick-or-treating, ghost stories, magic shows, and the Eerie Express train ride around the zoo.
+Head over to the Bergen County Zoo for a special day of trick-or-treating, ghost stories, magic shows, and the Eerie Express train ride around the zoo in October.
 This is a popular ticketed event that often sells out, so contact the zoo early for availability.
-Families can also reserve tickets to the Spooky Zoo event at Turtle Back Zoo for special arts and crafts, presentations, and more.
+Families can also check out Boo at the Zoo events at Cape May County Zoo, the Cohanzick Zoo, and Space Farms Zoo.

 Goblins and ghouls are ready to jump out when you least expect it!
-Lights, displays, and spooky sounds set the stage for the live actors (who are Scouts from Pack 67, Troop 167, and their families).
-The event is free in exchange for a food donation to be given to the Oldbridge Food Bank.
+Lights, displays, and spooky sounds set the stage for the live actors, local Boy Scouts and their families.
+The event is free in exchange for a food donation to be given to the Old Bridge Food Bank.
 Hours are Friday and Saturdays 7–10 p.m. and Sundays 7–9:30 p.m.
-Little ones can enjoy the displays without actors on weekends from 3:30–6 p.m.
+Little ones can enjoy the displays without scary actors on weekends from 3:30–6 p.m.

 Teach the kids some local lore about the Jersey devil, and then bring them to the Pine Barrens for a look.
-One possible kid-friendly destination is the Woodford Cedar Run Wildlife Refuge (Medford), where kids can scope out the resident wildlife.
+One possible kid-friendly destination is the Woodford Cedar Run Wildlife Refuge, where kids can scope out the resident wildlife.

-16. Make apple cider.
 Got an apple juice or cider lover at home?
 The Tenafly Nature Center is holding apple cider-making sessions every Sunday throughout October.

 Learn about daily life in the 1920's at Fosterfields Living Historical Farm.
 Photo by Emily Wiley via Instagram.

 The farm is an interesting destination on any given day, as visitors can experience daily life here exactly how it was in the 1920s.
-On October 22, the park gets even more interesting as visitors can use natural materials to make a unique decorative pumpkin for $6 per adult, $4 per child (ages 4-16), and $2 per toddler (ages 2-3).
+On October 22, the park gets even more interesting as visitors can use natural materials to make a unique decorative pumpkin for a small fee.

 Nearly every weekend, for $10 per family, groups can search for targets, take photos of items, and receive a prize for completion.
 New themes and prizes are offered each month.
-If you prefer something a bit more free-form, rent a backpack ($5/family) filled with learning materials, games, and activities for the gardens at the Haggery Education Reception Desk.
+If you prefer something a bit more free-form, rent a backpack for $5 filled with learning materials, games, and activities for the gardens at the Haggerty Education Reception Desk.

-The day after Halloween, head over to Echo Lake Park (Mountainside/Westfield) and send off your jack-o-lantern in style.
-Just bring your carved masterpiece (must weigh less than eight pounds); the Trailside Nature & Science Center will provide candles, pumpkin floats, hot chocolate, marshmallows, and entertainment around the campfire as the pumpkins illuminate Echo Lake.
+The day after Halloween, head over to Echo Lake Park and send off your jack-o-lantern in style.
+Just bring your carved masterpiece (must weigh less than eight pounds); the organizers provide candles, pumpkin floats, hot chocolate, marshmallows, and entertainment around the campfire as the pumpkins illuminate Echo Lake.
 Tickets ($12-16 per six-person family) must be bought in advance and three sessions are available.